Andy Carroll: Amiens

 On 1 September 2023, Carroll joined Ligue 2 club Amiens.
 He made his debut on 3 September coming on as a substitute in the 66th minute, replacing Abdoul Tapsoba as Amiens won 4–1 against Guingamp, moving them to second in the league.

 Bordeaux

 On 18 September 2024, Carroll left Amiens to join Championnat National 2 club Bordeaux.
 He scored twice on his debut for the club in a 2–2 draw against Voltigeurs de Châteaubriant.

-He left the club after one season as wanted to be "closer to his children".
+He left the club after one season as he wanted to be "closer to his children".

 Dagenham & Redbridge

 In July 2025, Carroll signed for National League South club Dagenham & Redbridge on a three-year contract.
 He said of the move, "It doesn't matter the level, or anything, as long as I get on the pitch and play football, that's all that matters".

 Carroll was also announced as a minority shareholder in the club on the same day as the purchase of Dagenham & Redbridge by Qatari private investors.

+On 18 March 2026, Carroll was confirmed as interim manager of the club following the sacking of Lee Bradbury.